sherwinps/sherwinps/README.md

 ## Heyyyyy!!!!! 😎😎😎

-I have 25+ years of acquired experience (and expertise) in:
+I have 25+ years of acquired experience in:
 * Systems Engineering
 * Systems and Security Management
 * Systems and Cloud Administration